ds-04/amanda_deploy/README.md

 - IT IS ASSUMED YOU HAVE ANSIBLE CONTROL OF ALL HOSTS, BOTH FROM A SECURITY PERSPECTIVE AND DEPLOYMENT USING THIS CODE<br><br>

 Developed/tested on:
-- Centos 7.9 and Debian 11 hosts
+- Centos 7.9, Debian 11, Almalinux 8.4 hosts
 - Focus on server developement has been Debian and with vtapes<br><br>
 Future:<br>
 - For enhancments and TODOs see repo's issues